Karanagarwal12/SERENITY-HOF-IIITL/README.md

 Setup your env files

-1) Create .evn file in your project
+1) Create .env file in your project
 2) Get your client id and secret key from [here](https://thirdweb.com/create-api-key)
 3) Setup in this format